Our Sponsors

 In this article, we will continue the financial investing series with the discussion of financial market structures known Present value and future value in macroeconomics.

-present value versus future value is like the concept that a dollar today is worth more than a dollar.
+The concept of present value versus future value is like the concept that a dollar today is worth more than a dollar.
 In fact, a dollar invested today earning interest will grow in value when the interest is paid and if the dollar plus interest is automatically reinvested for a further period of time, new interest will be earned on both the dollar of original investment and on the interest already earned.
 As this is repeated over a period of time, we call the result of compounding interest.
 It is possible to determine the future value of money by using

 1. Financial tables.